telerik/winforms-docs/gridview/editors/data-validation.md

 The __GridViewDataRowInfo.ErrorText__ property can be used to indicate validation errors.
 It will show an error indicator at the row header when you set this property to a non empty string.

 The code snippet below demonstrates simple data validation scenario.
 It is enabled in a textbox column to enter only non-empty strings.
-When the string is empty, the validation fails and the error indicator at the row header is shown:#_[C#] Cell validation_
+When the string is empty, the validation fails and the error indicator at the row header is shown:

 {{source=..\SamplesCS\GridView\Editors\DataValidation1.cs region=dataValidation}}
 {{source=..\SamplesVB\GridView\Editors\DataValidation1.vb region=dataValidation}}